An Overview of the Drama Triangle

 I’m reminded of a story that has circulated among therapeutic circles for years about the way to cook a ham.
 Perhaps you remember it too.
 It goes like this:

 A little girl noticed her mother cutting the butt end off the ham to cook it for the family holiday dinner and asked, “Why do you cut off the end to cook it?”
 The mother without giving it a moment’s thought, replied, “Why, this is the way my mother always cooked a ham, so I know it’s the right way to do it!”
 Well, the little girls grandmother happened to live close by, so she visited her and asked her the same question, “Grandma, why do you cut the butt end off the ham before you cook it?”
 Her grandmother replied that her mother had taught her to cook a ham like that.
-Great granny happened to be visiting for the holiday so the little girl went to her and asked the same question… This time the answer came… “Child, when I was cooking hams back then, I only owned one baking pan and it was too small to hold a whole ham so I would cut the butt end off the ham to make it fit…”
+Great granny happened to be visiting for the holiday so the little girl went to her and asked the same question — and this time she got the “real” answer — “Child, when I was cooking hams back then, I only owned one baking pan and it was too small to hold a whole ham so I would cut the butt end off the ham to make it fit!”

 This is how it works.
 We follow, without question, family dictums and internalized beliefs that generate nothing but misery.

 Sam believed his son, Paul to be inept.
-The words he actually used to describe him were, “He’s stupid … he will never be able to make it in the world.”
+The words he actually used to describe him were, “He’s stupid.
+He will never make it in the world.”
 As a result, Sam’s primary relating pattern with his son was as his primary Rescuer.
 Believing Paul was stupid brought feelings of guilt, apprehension and duty towards his son.
 “He’s my son and I must provide for him … I must guide and advise him and bail him out of all the scrapes he gets himself into because he’s too stupid to run his own life.
 I will just have to do it for him.”
 These were some of Sam’s thoughts.

 And so he did.